sytandas/runalyze/README.md

 Sanity simple analyzer to focus on what data is needed to improve running.
 Analyzing own tcx file from coros.
-.tcx file heartrate zone calculation!
+.tcx file heartrate zone calculation.

+12/05 - up